 Well, this is the end of the first part.
 I would appreciate if you can share your ideas or comments about this article.
 It will help everyone.

-In a few days, I will publish The Secret sauce of Viral Marketing Part II.
+To read the second part of the series click here – The Secret sauce of Viral Marketing Part II.
 How to effectively distribute your viral message.

 Are you ready?